MicrochipTech/cryptoauth-openssl-engine/README.md

 Also, secure key storage for RSA keys are implemented using the encrypted read/write feature of the ATECC508A.

 ###Supported Cipher Suites
-Many ECDH(E)-ECDSA and ECDH(E)-RSA cipher suites are supported with the OpenSSL Engine for ATECC508A implementation.
+Many ECDH(E)-ECDSA and ECDHE-RSA cipher suites are supported with the OpenSSL Engine for ATECC508A implementation.

 Details for cipher suites can be found [here](https://github.com/AtmelCSO/cryptoauth-openssl-engine/wiki/Supported-Ciphers)